 - Add an ice cube or two for a sparkle effect.
 Garnish with fresh mint for a splash of contrasting color and fresh aroma that plays well with the hoppy aromas of the beer.

-- 12 oz grapefruit soda more if needed
+- 12 oz IPA with grapefruit notes, more if needed

 - Make sure the IPA and the grapefruit soda are nicely chilled.